Frequently Asked Questions

 What is a commercial motor vehicle (CMV)?

-Any self-propelled or towed motor vehicle that used in commerce; that has a GVWR (Gross Vehicle Weight Rating) over 10,000 lbs; that is designed to carry more than eight passengers (including driver); or that is used to carry hazardous materials. (§390.5)
+Any self-propelled or towed motor vehicle that used in commerce; that has a GVWR (Gross Vehicle Weight Rating) over 14,000 lbs if used in intrastate transport or 10,000 if used in interstate transport; that is designed to carry more than eight passengers (including driver); or that is used to carry hazardous materials. (§390.5)

 Do I need a Commercial Drivers License (CDL)?